pantheon-systems/documentation/source/content/guides/edge-integrations/01-introduction.md

 	- You can improve productivity by using existing content, style guides, media, and CMS integrations.
 No need to manage assets in multiple places.

 - Performance-forward
-	- Improve credibility with a fast, seamless customer experience- distribute personalized content across dozens of global and US points of presence.
+	- Improve credibility with a fast, seamless customer experience and distribute personalized content across dozens of global and US points of presence.

 - Cost-effective
 	- Increase business impact by instrumenting and measuring success with your current analytics products.
 No need for new segmentation tooling.

 - Geographic targeting
-	- Based on the location of the visitor, the site will deliver a different homepage here for Canadian visitors vs US (Poutine vs Pizza).
+	- Based on the location of the visitor, the site can deliver a different homepage — e.g. Canadian visitors vs US (Poutine vs Pizza).

 - Interest fingerprinting
-	- Repeated engagement with types of content — e.g. looking at multiple vegan recipes — will put a visitor in an interest cohort, which will  reorganize the recipes landing page.
+	- Repeated engagement with types of content — e.g. looking at multiple vegan recipes — will put a visitor in an Interest threshold, which could reorganize a landing page to highlight content that matches the visitor's interest.

 There are many more potential ways to leverage content variation to identify valuable audience segments or variants.
 Pantheon's focus is to get immediate lift for existing sites, and build from there.